Katie Bell Flashes Bra Under Low-Cut Top In New Video

-Katie Bell has been treating her 1.9 million Instagram followers today with a couple of videos so far, and her newest update was all about her cleavage.
+Katie Bell has been treating her 1.9 million Instagram followers to a couple of videos today, and her newest update was all about her cleavage.
 The social media star flashed her bra under a low-cut top and danced around on a wooden table for a new TikTok clip.

-The video began with Katie walking up towards the table as she gazed directly at the camera.
+The video began with Katie walking up to the table as she gazed directly at the camera.
 Her white, lacy bra was slightly visible under her light blue, short-sleeved crop top.
-She also rocked a pair of baggy sweatpants with blue writing on her mid-thighs.
+She also rocked a pair of baggy sweatpants with colorful writing on them.

-The model wore her hair down in a heavy right part and wore foundation, mascara, dark eyeshadow, and light pink lipstick.
+The model styled her dark hair down, with a deep side part, and wore foundation, mascara, dark eyeshadow, and light pink lipstick.

-The table was placed outdoors in front of an arched doorway.
-Katie smiled widely as she climbed onto the table and lied on her side.
-She pushed her arms in front and arched her back as she lip synced and moved her head from side to side.
-From there, the sensation raised her arm in the air and smiled as she bopped up and down.
+The table was outside in front of an arched doorway.
+Katie smiled widely as she climbed onto the table and lay on her side.
+She planted her arms on the surface and lip-synced to the song, moving her head from side to side.
+From there, the sensation raised her arm in the air and bopped up and down.
 She eventually sat up and arched her back to show off her curves.

-Most of the clip was zoomed in closely on Katie’s figure, and it was hard to miss her chest and toned abs.
+Most of the clip was zoomed in closely on Katie’s figure, and it was hard to miss her cleavage and toned abs.

-The video was taken on a sunny day and she was drenched in sunlight for most of the clip.
-The reflection in the glass door revealed that there were trees and blue skies in the backdrop.
+The video was taken on a clear day, leaving her drenched in sunlight for most of the clip.
+The reflection in the glass door behind her revealed trees and blue skies.

 “Love the outfit you’re wearing,” observed a social media user.